The GitHub Action

 Create your file under .github/workflows/push-to-easytranslate.yml

-Pull content back to GitHub
+How to pull content back to GitHub

 When your pull request (PR) is open and labelled with pull-easytranslate-strings it will trigger the workflow to call the EasyTranslate translation action.
-The action will pull all strings from the given String Library.
+The action will pull all strings from the given string library.

 Please note this action only works if the strings are created using the push action.